mlepage/flatland/README.md

 Brushes are convex polygons in counter-clockwise order.
 You can have as many as you want, but if they are for a world, they should obviously enclose the level.
 If they are for a moving object, they may not bounce entirely "correctly" if they have more than one brush.

 The model's brush vertices implicitly define a bounding box.
-For the doe model above, it's from <0,0> to <472,320>, but it need not start at <0,0>.
+For the doe model above, it's from `<0,0>` to `<472,320>`, but it need not start at `<0,0>`.
 Each model requires a corresponding image (even if you aren't rendering images) that is the same total size as the model's bounding box (this isn't currently checked though).

 Images live in the images subdirectory, as PNG files.
 So you can see doe.png is size 472x320.
 (It's an image of Doe Library at a California university.)

 So there you have it.
 You can make your own models (spec + image), levels, specify which level to load, and adjust some rendering options.

-Key controls are as follows: 1 is pause/unpause, 2 is frame step, 3 is exit.
+Key controls are as follows:

+- 1: pause/unpause
+- 2: frame step
+- 3: exit

 The log might help if you have problems, otherwise let me know.

 Milestone 1 - Aug 01, 2003
 --------------------------